pesterhazy/laravel-bench-env/readme.md

     bench3;36.24
     bench4;25.46

-In other words, inserting a single row can be performed **461.15 times** using a bare PHP script, but only **25.46 times** using a Laravel route.
+In other words, inserting a single row can be performed **461.15 times per second** using a bare PHP script, but only **25.46 times per second** using a Laravel route.

 ## Conclusion

 Using Laravel seems to add a significant performance penalty on very simple scripts.

+Are these numbers in line with what people expect?
 It would be interesting to see if the performance can be improved easily.
 Comments welcome at pesterhazy@gmail.com